Associate Professor and Ramanujan Fellow

 Research Interests: Evolutionary Physiology (Species Response To Climate Change).

 Dr. Subhash Rajpurohit is an evolutionary physiologist.
-Having completed his PhD in Bioscience (Population Genetics), he held a postdoctoral appointment at the University of Nevada, USA (Gibbs Lab) and at the University of Pennsylvania, USA (Schmidt Lab).
-He is a recipient of the Ramanujan Fellowship from DST-SERB, Government of India in 2018.
-Dr Rajpurohit describes his approach as ‘Macrophysiology to molecules’.
-He is interested in understanding the fundamental questions around spatiotemporal variations, metabolic ecology, and rapid adaptations through an evolutionary physiology lens.
+He is interested in understanding fundamental questions around spatiotemporal variation, metabolic ecology, and rapid adaptations through an evolutionary physiology lens.
 In addition, he uses experimental evolution to study how physiological systems function and evolve under defined conditions.
-He has been involved in using Indian drosophilids as a natural laboratory of evolutionary biology and leading long-term studies on tropical Indian drosophilids.
-His Lab 'EEE Lab' Experimental Ecology and Evolution Laboratory <https://www.rajpurohit-lab.org/> hosts a resource on Indian Drosophila <http://www.indian-drosophila.org/>.
-At this Lab, undergraduate, graduate students, and postdocs are engaged in various evolutionary physiology projects.
-Dr. Rajpurohit ‘believes in the big picture’, and so collaborates with several labs in India, North America, and Europe.
+The big question his lab is interested in understanding ‘species response to climate change’.
+Dr. Rajpurohit describes his approach as ‘Macrophysiology to molecules’.
+He has been involved in using Indian drosophilids as a natural laboratory of evolutionary biology and leading long-term studies on tropical drosophlids.
+His lab ‘EEE Lab’ (Experimental Ecology & Evolution Lab) also hosts a resource on Indian Drosophila <http://www.rajpurohit-lab.org/drosocline.html>.
+At this Lab, undergraduates, graduate students, and postdocs are engaged in various evolutionary physiology projects.
+Dr. Rajpurohit ‘believes in the big picture’, and so collaborates with several labs in India, North America, Europe and Australia.
 At the School of Arts and Sciences, Ahmedabad University, he teaches evolutionary biology and research methodology.

 Biological and Life Sciences, School of Arts and Sciences